 This is one easy way you can start taking action immediately!

-Cut off television, make your home energy efficient, run a fuel efficient car, find cheap or free hobbies, making dining out a ‘treat’, go on a cheaper phone plan or make your coffee at home instead of buying it every morning.
+Cut off television and switch to Netflix, make your home energy efficient, run a fuel efficient car, find cheap or free hobbies, making dining out a ‘treat’, go on a cheaper phone plan, or make your coffee at home instead of buying it every morning.
 These are just some examples of things that can add up quickly without us realising.
 Lifestyle inflation is a huge problem where we think we need the latest gadgets and the newest car, but where is it really getting you?

 What has helped you the most to save money?
-Leave a comment 🙂
+Leave a comment below 🙂

 You may also like – Why you need to do a monthly financial review.